moosabaloch/code-challenges/src/com/code/challenges/firstword/README.md

 A call to `next()` will return the next character to be processed in the stream.
 It is not possible to restart the stream.

 You can write any methods or classes you would like.
-However, all new classes must be written in this file and you cannot change the FirstWordInStream class name, the `Stream` interface contract or the `firstWord()` method signature.
+However, you cannot change the `Stream` interface contract.

 Example:
 --------